St Anselm Hall, Manchester: Foundation

-20th century to present
+20th century–present

-St Anselm Hall was funded by the Church of England’s Central Board of Finance until 1933 when the Hall became financially independent.
-The first half of the 20th century saw growing autonomy in the running of the Hall including the institution in 1922 of a formally-organised Junior Common Room committee.
+St Anselm Hall was funded by the Church of England's Central Board of Finance until 1933 when the hall became financially independent.
+The first half of the 20th century saw growing autonomy in the running of the hall, including the institution in 1922 of a formally-organised JCR committee.

 From 1928 to 1933, under the fifth warden, the Revd.
-Canon Duncan Armytage, later Canon of the Ninth Stall at Windsor Castle, St Anselm Hall underwent a period of development including the institution of the Senior Common Room made up of academics from the University, the growth of the library, and the establishment of a number of societies and events which still exist today.
+Canon Duncan Armytage, later Canon of the Ninth Stall at Windsor Castle, St Anselm Hall underwent a period of development including the establishment of the Senior Common Room made up of university academics, the growth of the library, and the creation of a number of societies and events which still exist today.

-The hall remained open during World War II and housed a number of men from the armed forces who were undertaking short training courses at the University.
-Applications to the St Anselm Hall fell immediately after the war, and it was proposed that it should become an Anglican theological college.
+The hall remained open during World War II and housed a number of men from the armed forces who were undertaking short training courses at the university.
+Applications to St Anselm Hall fell immediately after the war, and it was proposed that it should become an Anglican theological college.
 Instead of this, the decision was taken to transfer ownership to the university on 1 August 1956 under the eighth warden, the Revd.
 Canon Ronald Preston.

-Despite still maintaining strong links with the Church of England, this transferal was significant in reshaping the ethos of the hall away from being a solely Anglican institution, since the former statutory appointment of a cleric to the position of warden was repealed.
-From 1956 onward wardens have been both theologians and academics in other fields and the admissions process was broadened to accept residents from all academic fields.
+Despite maintaining strong links with the Church of England, this transferral was significant in reshaping the ethos of the hall away from being a solely Anglican institution, since the former statutory appointment of a cleric to the position of warden was repealed.
+From 1956 onward, wardens have been both theologians and academics in other fields, and the admissions process was broadened to accept residents from all academic disciplines.
 The still-functioning St Anselm Hall Committee was from this point charged with the running of hall.

 A major building project took place in 1961, which saw two new accommodation wings, Manor and Summerfield, built next to Kent House and the 1927 Dewar Wing to form a quad, along with a dining hall and new chapel, all of which are still in use today.
-This expanded the hall’s capacity to around 140 residents.
+This expanded the hall's capacity to around 140 residents.

+On 2 October 1974, the hall became a Grade II listed building.

-A number of partnerships with nearby halls were formed in the latter half of the 20th century, namely with Ashburne Hall and St. Gabriel’s Hall, which were both all-female institutions at the time.
+A number of partnerships with nearby halls were formed in the latter half of the 20th century, namely with Ashburne Hall and St. Gabriel's Hall, which were both all-female institutions at the time.
 In 1992 a new self-catering hall, Canterbury Court, opened opposite St Anselm Hall, and the two halls have since maintained a close partnership.

 In 2016 the decision was made to accept female students; by this point St Anselm Hall was the last remaining all-male university-owned hall of residence in the United Kingdom.
 The hall has been mixed since September 2017, and almost half of the hall's residents are now female.